timpbrenner/org_roles/README.md

 # Organization Roles
+I have a GemFile so you can juat bundle in case you don't have RSpec installed.

 Here are my thoughts on how I solved the problem.

+I thought of it as two different tasks.
+1.)
+Enforce the organizational hierarchy and 2.) returning accurate roles.

+I solve the rirst problem by having a base organization object that can have one parent and multiple children.
+The sub-classes enforce the individual business logic.

+Roles are associated with a user and an organization.
+The lowest applicable organization will be asked for the role and the organization will keep asking parents until it finds a role.

 I have a base organization class that will handle the role addition and retrivial.
 This is also how I would have done it with ActiveRecord